Call for Preliminary Proposals

 Washington University in Saint Louis

-The Cluster Hire Review Committee (CRC) invites schools and departments on the Danforth campus to submit preliminary proposals to hire faculty members whose research area focuses on race and/or ethnicity.
-We are beginning with a call for preliminary proposals for both faculty searches and target of opportunity hires, i.e., faculty hires done without a search.
+The Cluster Hire Review Committee (CRC) invites schools and departments on the Danforth campus to submit a second round of proposals to hire faculty members whose research area focuses on race and/or ethnicity.
+We invite proposals for both faculty searches and target of opportunity hires (faculty hires done without a search).

-Through this cluster hire initiative, Washington University in St. Louis aims to build a world-class research program on race.
-The University already boasts preeminent scholars engaging in path-breaking research on race and endeavors to further enhance the University’s distinction in this area.
-With this set of hires, the University will increase its capacity to examine some of the most pressing questions of our time; complement and advance the expertise of outstanding researchers and departments; and embed a suite of varied methodological approaches to race in the intellectual life of the Danforth campus.
-The real and tangible effects of this initiative will not be limited to faculty alone as students will gain greater opportunities to pursue rich inquiry in the field of race.
+Through this cluster hire initiative, Washington University in St. Louis aims to build a world-class research program on race and ethnicity.
+The University already boasts preeminent scholars engaging in path-breaking research on race and ethnicity and endeavors to further enhance the University’s distinction in this area.
+With this set of hires, the University will increase its capacity to examine some of the most pressing questions of our time; complement and advance the expertise of outstanding researchers and departments; and embed a suite of varied methodological approaches to race and ethnicity in the intellectual life of the Danforth campus.
+The real and tangible effects of this initiative will not be limited to faculty alone as students will gain greater opportunities to pursue rich inquiry in the fields of race and ethnicity.
 The success of this endeavor will be visible in not only the visionary research and innovative course designs but in the scope and scale of its impact in helping to forge an equitable and just future for our city, our nation, and our world.

 The CRC is committed to running a transparent, fair process.
 Our call for proposals is an open one, and we welcome proposals from all fields.
 All of our schools contribute meaningfully to research on race and ethnicity using diverse methodological approaches, and we encourage proposals from all disciplines, departments, and schools.
-Our approach is “bottom-up” and we aim to harness the talent and vision of the faculty of the Danforth schools.
 The CRC is dedicated to respecting the time and effort of all who submit proposals.
-The CRC will carefully read each proposal and dutifully evaluate the proposal in accordance with the criteria listed below.
-At times, such evaluation may require members of the CRC to consult with individuals outside of the committee to gain greater insight into a particular topic or to better understand the contours of a field of study.
-At the same time, members of the CRC will recuse themselves from the initial review of proposals from their own principal academic units.
-(They will, however, be able to participate in discussions of any searches that move forward.)
-The cluster hire process represents a multi-year initiative.
-Over the course of the next three years, through both searches and target of opportunity hires, the CRC will work with units to hire 12 new faculty members doing world-class research on race.
-Proposals not chosen in year one may be resubmitted the following year.
+Members of the CRC will recuse themselves from the review of proposals from their own principal academic units.
+This is the second round of a multi-year initiative.
+The provost has authorized six searches or target of opportunity hires for the upcoming round.
+Proposals not chosen in in the first round may be resubmitted.

 All proposals will be evaluated according to the criteria below.